cyong813/PriCoSha/README.md

 ## How to run
 1. Make sure to install needed Python libraries:
-    `pip install flask flask_uploads pymysql flask-scrypt`
+    `pip install flask flask_uploads pymysql flask-scrypt flask_kvsession`.
+You also need to install redis separately on your computer.
-2. Dump database schema into a db (name it `pricosha`) and start your SQL server.
+2. Dump database schema into a db (name it `pricosha`) and start your SQL server and redis server.
 3. Run `python init.py` in command prompt or terminal at the root folder of this project.
 4. Should be running at `localhost:5000`!

 ## Added Security Features
 - Use of flask-scrypt to hash+salt passwords, and included salts in db
 - Convert to https using SSL/TLS X509 certificate
+- Use redis & flask-kvsession to store session cookies & delete to prevent session replay attacks

 ## Available Features
 - Login